SomebodyDoingThings/UnfairHealthIndicators/README.md

 - you can see healthbars for invisible entities

 ## important information
-i have not tested the neoforge version, its included in the releases but i don't know if it works.
+i have not tested the neoforge version, it's included in the releases but i don't know if it works (it should though).

-i'll try to keep this up to date but i have almost no minecraft mod knowledge before so no promises.